waztedll/Installation/README.md

 ### QT

 - firstly, extract the `Dracula.tar.xz`
-- secondly, open the `kvantum` then select the Dracula folder and install it
+- secondly, open the `kvantum` and select the Dracula folder and install it
 - then click the change theme and select the Dracula

 Applying GTK & icon themes on flatpak applications